MatthieuGouel/python-package-skeleton/README.md

 ## Installation

+Note : The installation into a virtualenv is heavily recommended.

 If you want to install the package :

 ```
 pip install .
 ```

-You can also directly install the package with the dev requirements :
+For development purposes, you can install the package in editable mode with the dev requirements.

 ```
-pip install . -r requirements-dev.txt
+pip install -e . -r requirements-dev.txt
 ```

-Note : You may want to install it in a virtual environment.

 ## Syntax

-You can check the syntax using pylint (you must have pylint package installed first) :
+You can check the syntax using pylama (you must have pylama package installed first) :

 ```
-pylint --rcfile=setup.cfg skeleton
+pylama skeleton
 ```

-Or with tox (you must have tox package installed first) :
+You can also use tox (you must have tox package installed first) :

 ```
-tox -e pylint
+tox -e pylama
 ```

-## Coverage
+## Test coverage

-To see the test coverage, you must install the package with the dev requirements (see installation section).
+To execute the test coverage, you must install the package with the dev requirements (see installation section).

 Then, you can run the coverage with the following command :